baotonglu/dash/README.md

 ## Running benchmark

 As stated in our paper, we run the tests in a single NUMA node with 24 physical CPU cores.
-The `test_pmem` executable in `build` directory is generated and supports the following arguments:
+We pin threads to physical cores compactly assuming thread ID == core ID (e.g., for a dual-socket system, we assume cores 0-23 are located in socket 0, and cores 24-47 in socket 1).
+To run benchmarks, use the `test_pmem` executable in the `build` directory.
+It supports the following arguments:

 ```bash
 ./build/test_pmem --helpshort